m-e-w/d42-cf_templates/README.md

 ### 4.4.
 Rename config.yaml.example to config.yaml and fill out the required fields

 ### 4.5.
 Replace example templates in templates.yaml with your own
+Example templates are included in the example_templates folder.
+Just copy the contents of one or more templayes to the templates.yaml in the root directory or use the default.

+Also be aware that this script relies on calling Saved DOQL Queries -- Example queries to go with the templates are located in the templates_doql folder.
+Set import_doql to true to import them.
+**Note, PUTS to Saved DOQL Queries are not possible at this time -- If the queries supplied in this repository change, you will need to delete them prior to running in order to update them with the latest DOQL.**

 ### 4.6.
 Run